 The idea that an operating system should isolate computations from unwanted interactions, and yet support desirable interactions, has a long heritage.
-A 1962 paper [34] by Corbató, Daggett, and Daley points out that "different user programs if simultaneously in core memory may interfere with each other or the supervisor program so some form of memory protection mode should be available when operating user programs."
-However, that same paper goes on to say that although "great care went into making each user independent of the other users...it would be a useful extension of the system if this were not always the case," so that the computer system could support group work, such as war games.
+A 1962 paper [38] by Corbató, Daggett, and Daley points out that "different user programs if simultaneously in core memory may interfere with each other or the supervisor program so some form of memory protection mode should be available when operating user programs."
+However, that same paper goes on to say that although "great care went into making each user independent of the other users . . . it would be a useful extension of the system if this were not always the case," so that the computer system could support group work, such as war games.

 Middleware is not as well-known to the general public as operating systems are, though commercial information-system developers would be lost without it.
-One attempt to introduce middleware to a somewhat broader audience was Bernstein's 1996 survey article [16].
+One attempt to introduce middleware to a somewhat broader audience was Bernstein's 1996 survey article [17].

 The USENIX Association, mentioned in Exploration Project 1.1, is only one of several very fine professional societies holding conferences related to the subject matter of this book.
 The reason why I specifically recommended looking through their proceedings is that they tend to be particularly accessible to students.
 In part this is because USENIX focuses on bringing practitioners and academics together; thus, the papers generally are pragmatic without being superficial.
-For recent papers, the full text is not available on their web site.
-However, any college or university can get free access to the papers, as well as other significant benefits for students.
+The full text is available on their website.